-Attempts to retrieve the latest message received by the instance.
-If no message is available it blocks for given timeout or until a message is received, or else returns None (whichever is shorter).
+Attempts to retrieve the message that has been in the queue for the longest amount of time (FIFO).
+If no message is available, it blocks for given timeout or until a message is received (whichever is shorter), or else returns None.
 This method does not block after can.BufferedReader.stop() has been called.

-Parameters timeout (float) - The number of seconds to wait for a new message.
+timeout (float) - The number of seconds to wait for a new message.